« State-specific resources Arizona

 How soon must an Arizona 20-day preliminary notice be sent?

-It must be served within 20 days of first providing labor, services, or materials.
+It should be served within 20 days after first providing labor, services, or materials.

-Can a contractor still file a lien if the preliminary notice was served late in Arizona?
+Can I still file a lien if the preliminary notice was served late in Arizona?

 What happens if the Arizona lien deadline is missed?

-Do suppliers of specially fabricated materials have any exceptions to preliminary notice requirements in Arizona?
+Do suppliers of specially fabricated materials have an exception to preliminary notice requirements in Arizona?

-No, they must still send a preliminary 20-day notice to preserve lien rights.
+Generally no. They should still serve a preliminary 20-day notice to preserve rights.

 Is a preliminary notice required on Arizona public projects?

-Yes, a preliminary notice is still required even on public works projects for bond claim rights.
+Yes, preliminary notice is generally required for public-project bond claim rights.